Gloc-9: Solo with Star Music

 While working as a duo, both Gloc-9 and Hi-Jakkk continued to submit their solo demos until the year 2000, when Christian Martinez of Star Music finally discovered Gloc-9's talent after 3 months of searching, when an executive of ABS-CBN accidentally put on his demo from a recording found in a scrap box.

 At first, Gloc-9 composed and sang his own songs for soundtracks of several Star Cinema films like Trip and Jologs.
 In 2002, he also joined Himig Handog Love Songs, a song-writing competition operated by the ABS-CBN Corporation and Star Music with his song "Bakit?" (co-written with Mike Villegas).
 The song has been interpreted by him together with Cookie Chua, becoming one of the finalists in the competition but without winning the title as the grand prize went to "Kung Ako Na Lang Sana" written by Socrates Villanueva and interpreted by Bituin Escalante.
 In this song-writing competition, one of his competitors was Jimmy Antiporda with the song "Hindi Na Bale" performed by Jessa Zaragoza.
 The latter was mentioned in Gloc-9's song "Gusto Ko".

 In 2003, Gloc-9 released his debut album under Star Music entitled G9.
 Included in this album are songs that had been used in several Star Cinema films before.
 His second album, Ako Si... was released in 2005 under Star Music.

 In February 2021, Gloc-9 announced a new album titled Poot at Pag-ibig, which he would be releasing on YouTube one track a day from February 14–19.

 Personal life

-In a 2024 interview, Gloc-9 revealed that revealed that the song "Sirena" is dedicated to his son Sean Daniel who eventually came out as gay in 2022, more than a decade after the song's release.
+In a 2024 interview, Gloc-9 revealed that revealed that the song "Sirena" is dedicated to his son Sean Daniel who came out as gay in 2022, more than a decade after the song's release.